ssinuco/movie-challenge-planner/src/planning/react/US2/en/Task8.md

 - [ ] Component Creation:

-    - [ ] Create a file named `Home`.tsx within the components or pages folder.
+    - [ ] Create a file named `Home.tsx` within the components or pages folder.

     - [ ] Develop the `Home` component using functional component syntax.